 The most way to execute a physical verification is to use design rule checking (DRC).
 A DRC verifies a set of design rules that were set down prior to any design work.
 The software scans the entire design, or a portion of it, and checks that the design rules are not violated.
 When finished, the tool reports no violations, or identifies areas that have violated the rules for correction.

 Managing these rule checks manually is a nightmare.
 Not only that, but involving human beings always introduces the possibility of error.
 Within Altium Designer® is an automated design rule checker.
 This tool allows for the user to automate the process, from the whole set of rules to specific categories of rules.

 The design rule checker is a powerful tool that automates checking both logical and physical specifications on your board.
 The tool allows you to check the design against any or all enabled design rules.
 Any errors in the design are noted in a report as well as listed in the messages panel.
 The design rule checker can be run at any time during the design (as well as at completion).
 In addition, certain rules can be enabled to examine a particular area of the board.

 Mastering the Final Stage of Your Workflow

-With the complexity of designs increasing, it becomes more important for a designer to be able to confirm that the primitives on the board follow a specific set of guidelines.
+With the complexity of designs increasing, it becomes more important for a to be able to confirm that the primitives on the board follow a specific set of guidelines.
 These rules for the board allow you to have complete control over what physical requirements the board needs to meet.
 Using DRC, you quickly determine where rule violations occur and resolve them easily.

-Learn how to master the process of configuring and running your online design rule checks in Altium Designer by downloading a free white paper.
+Learn how to master the process of configuring and running your online design rule checks in Altium by downloading a free white paper.